jsh58/DMRfinder/README.md

 chrZ   600   700   4   0.727412  0.493122   -0.2342893      0.0302165
 ```

 This shows that, for the genomic region of `chrZ:600-700`, the methylation levels (`mu`) in the Control and Experimental groups were 72.7% and 49.3%, respectively.
-Therefore, the difference of -23.4% easily met the 10% default threshold, and the p-value of 0.03 was below the default value of 0.05.
+Therefore, the difference of -23.4% easily met the 10% default threshold, and the *p*-value of 0.03 was below the default value of 0.05.
 The other region, `chrZ:100-300`, was not reported in the output because it failed to meet one or both thresholds.

 To get the `mu`, `diff`, and `pval` results for every region (except those whose results are just `NA`), we can run `findDMRs.r` with `-d 0  -p 1`:
 ```